cboudereau/fpddd/README.md

 Typing all the things help to separate the implementation from the design.
 Reviewing/challenging it thanks to the compiler helps a lot to see problems and take a decision quickly on the domain.

 ## Part II.
-Building Bloc ks of a Model-Drive n Design
+Building Blocks of a Model-Drive n Design

 Package -> Module
 Services -> Functions